tvogiannou/ctrigrid/README.md

 ### Build Instructions

-The code has been tested with the following compilersgit
+The code has been tested with the following compilers
 - Visual Studio 2017
 - GCC 5.4.0
 - Clang 6.0.1